JosePena93/azure-network-protocols/README.md

 <img src="https://i.imgur.com/bpPwnRH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this part of the project i went over to Azure and created an inbound security rule.
-In the security rule i denied any inbounc traffic to the Linux VM and set a high priority.
+In the security rule i denied any inbound traffic to the Linux VM and set a high priority.
 </p>
 <br />
 <p>